Conference Schedule

 Rheanna Smith

-Attendees will also receive a self-assessment worksheet, a guide to challenging unhelpful thinking patterns, and additional resources for continued learning.
-This session offers practical insights to foster both personal and professional growth.
+- Attendees will also receive a self-assessment worksheet and a guide to challenging unhelpful thinking patterns.

 3:15 PM-3:45 PM ET